-Ask a Recruiter: What are the Top Questions Recruiters ask Executive Candidates?
+Ask a Recruiter: What are the Top Questions Recruiters Ask Executive Candidates?

-Are you actively looking for a new position?
-We often speak with candidates who we have approached on LinkedIn or through our database—not jobseekers who have applied to the job online.
-Asking this question helps us to discern how serious the candidate is about finding a new job, and also if they might be interviewing for other opportunities.
-Knowing whether the candidate is “active” or “passive” (not actively looking), will also help us to predict how they might behave throughout the hiring process, and during any salary negotiation.
+We often speak with candidates that we have sourced—not jobseekers who have directly applied to the position.
+Asking this question helps us measure how serious an applicant is about considering a new job, and if they might be interviewing for other opportunities.
+Knowing whether a candidate is “active” or “passive” (not actively job searching) can also predict their behavior throughout the hiring process, including salary negotiation.

 Subscribe to our monthly newsletter here.